blockjoy/protocols/README.md

 # Blockvisor Protocols

-This repository contains Docker configurations for blockchain protocol nodes and their associated clients.
+This repository contains configurations for blockchain protocol nodes and their associated clients.
 It includes protocol implementations and client software configurations for use with the BlockJoy platform.

 ## Overview

-Blockvisor Protocols is a comprehensive collection of containerized blockchain node implementations designed to run on the BlockJoy platform.
+Blockvisor Protocols is a comprehensive collection of blockchain node implementations designed to run on the BlockJoy platform.
 This repository provides standardized, production-ready Docker configurations for deploying and managing a wide variety of blockchain protocols.

 Key features:
 - Containerized blockchain node implementations for 20+ protocols